Lisbon Maru: Construction and commercial service

-Sinking
+Sinking and rescue

-On her final voyage, the Lisbon Maru was carrying 700 Japanese Army personnel and 1,816 British prisoners of war captured after the Battle of Hong Kong in December 1941.
-The POWs were held in "appalling conditions ... [those] at the bottom of the hold ... showered by the diarrhea of sick soldiers above".
+On her final voyage, Lisbon Maru was carrying 700 Japanese Army personnel and 1,816 British prisoners of war captured after the Battle of Hong Kong in December 1941.
+The POWs were held in "appalling conditions ... [those] at the bottom of the hold ... showered by the diarrhoea of sick soldiers above".

-On 1 October 1942, the ship was torpedoed by the submarine USS Grouper while travelling through the South China Sea.
+On 1 October 1942, the ship was torpedoed by the submarine USS Grouper while travelling through the East China Sea.
 The Japanese troops were evacuated from the ship but the POWs were not; instead the hatches were battened down above them and they were left on the listing ship.
 After 24 hours, as it became apparent that the ship was sinking, the POWs were able to break through the hatch covers.
 Some were able to escape from the ship before it sank.
 The ladder from one of the holds to the deck failed, and the Royal Artillery POWs in the hold could not escape; they were last heard singing "It's a Long Way to Tipperary".
 Survivors reported that Japanese guards first fired on the POWs who reached the deck; and that other Japanese ships used machine guns to fire at POWs who were in the water.
 Later, however, after some Chinese fishermen started rescuing survivors, the Japanese ships also rescued survivors.

+The sinking occurred near the Zhoushan archipelago, close to the islands of Qingbang and Miaozihu.
+Upon noticing the black smoke and debris from the wreck, local fishermen from these islands sailed out to rescue survivors, saving a total of 384 POWs.
+As more fishing boats approached the wreck site, Japanese ships, which had been shooting at the British POWs in the water, began to pick up survivors.
+The 384 British POWs rescued by Chinese fishermen were taken into their homes and temples on the islands, where they were provided with food and clothing.
+Three days later, Japanese gunboats landed on these islands and recaptured 381 of them, while three were hidden and protected by the local residents.
+These three, eventually made their way back to the United Kingdom via Chongqing, the wartime capital of China, in early 1943.

-The British government insisted that over 800 of these men died either directly as a result of the sinking, or from being shot or otherwise killed by the Japanese while swimming away from the wreck.
+Over 800 of these men died either directly as a result of the sinking, or from being shot or otherwise killed by the Japanese guards while swimming away from the wreck.
 The ship was not marked to alert Allied forces to the nature of its passengers.
-The Japanese government insisted that British prisoners were in fact not deliberately killed by Japanese soldiers and criticised the British statement.

 Aftermath

+Kyoda Shigeru, master of Lisbon Maru, was tried in Hong Kong between 23 October and 29 November 1946 for a war crime relating to his actions during the sinking.
+Specifically, ordering the British POWs be closed in the ship holds and failing to provide them with life jackets.
+He was found guilty and sentenced to seven years in prison.
+Shigeru was released early and returned to Japan.
+Wada Yoshio, who was in charge of the prisoners, died during the war.